P. C. Hodgell: Writing

-Over the years, P. C. Hodgell was published by several publishing houses.
-Two of her more recent publishers, Hypatia Press and Meisha Merlin, went out of business, the latter in 2007, respectively, temporarily leaving her without a venue for future works.
-Her work was picked up by Baen in or shortly before 2010, who published the fifth "Jame" novel, Bound in Blood, and reissued the previous four books as a pair of omnibus editions, The God Stalker Chronicles and Seeker's Bane.
-Baen has also released the novels as e-books.
+Over the years, P. C. Hodgell has been published by several publishing houses.
+Two of her more recent publishers, Hypatia Press and Meisha Merlin, went out of business, the latter in 2007, temporarily leaving her without a venue for future works.
+Her work was picked up by Baen in or shortly before 2010, which published the fifth "Jame" novel, Bound in Blood, and reissued the previous four books as a pair of omnibus editions, The God Stalker Chronicles and Seeker's Bane.